 Q: How do I obtain equipment?

-Full equipment is needed, and is available for loan by contacting Brandon Cullen, Vice President of Developmental Programs.
+Full equipment is needed, and is available for loan by contacting Jacki Patterson, Vice President of Developmental Programs.
 Equipment can be obtained with a $125 refundable deposit (payable to SYHA).
-Players are free to keep the equipment as long as they are enrolled in a devlopmental program, or plan to enroll in a program (ie, you don't need to return it between sessions).
+Players are free to keep the equipment as long as they are enrolled in a developmental program, or plan to enroll in a program (ie, you don't need to return it between sessions).

 Q: What clothing should my player wear?